ANALYSIS: Investors are behaving less like casino punters in China's stock markets

 The clampdown by regulators on small-cap speculation is already under way, with authorities forcing some loss-making companies to delist and fining, or even jailing, those found to have manipulated the market.

 Yao, the retired chauffeur, was particularly aware of the 5-1/2-year jail sentence slapped on Xu Xiang, a speculator who has earned nicknames such as "Hedge Fund Brother No. 1" and "China's Carl Icahn" in the local media.
-Buying interest also cooled after a growing number of high-flying start-ups floundered - most recently ChiNext bellwether Leshi Internet & Information Corp (300104.SZ), whose parent company saw a court freeze some of its assets amid a cash crunch.
+Buying interest also cooled after a growing number of high-flying start-ups floundered - most recently ChiNext bellwether Leshi Internet & Information Corp 300104.SZ, whose parent company saw a court freeze some of its assets amid a cash crunch.
 Brokerage China Merchants Securities says it expects average earnings growth in ChiNext companies will slow to single-digits from the 25 percent forecast for this year, and says ChiNext "will continue to seek its bottom."

 This will be driven by a slowing economy as well as regulators' tighter scrutiny over acquisitions, once a key driver of revenue growth for ChiNext shares, the brokerage said.